Knowing how your SaaS business is doing is crucial, especially if you want your business to continue growing year-on-year.

 9. Net Promoter Score (NPS)

-The net promoter score, NPS, tracks customer satisfaction by asking your customers, “On a scale of 0-10, how likely would you recommend (X application) to others?”
+The net promoter score tracks customer satisfaction by asking your customers, “On a scale of 0-10, how likely would you recommend (X application) to others?”

 Psst…it lets you know who your biggest fans are. 😉